akissinger/chyp/README.md

       id * u * u * id ; m * m ; m
       = id * u * id ; id * m ; m by simp(unitL, unitR, assoc)

+These three tactics are all implemented in the `chyp.tactic` module.
+[Tactic](https://github.com/akissinger/chyp/blob/master/chyp/tactic/__init__.py) implements `refl`, and the other tactics are implemented as subclasses of `Tactic` that should override the `check` method, which tries to close the current goal, and the `make_rhs` method, which returns an iterator over possible terms to fill in a hole `?`.
+Thanks to the API exposed by `Tactic`, the two tactics [RuleTac](https://github.com/akissinger/chyp/blob/master/chyp/tactic/ruletac.py) and [SimpTac](https://github.com/akissinger/chyp/blob/master/chyp/tactic/simptac.py) are very simple, and it shouldn't be too hard to implement more.

+In theory, if tactics only interact with the current goal via the public methods exposed by `Tactic`, it shouldn't be possible to prove anything that is not true.
+While this doesn't provide strong guarantees of soundness, like in the case of [LCF](https://en.wikipedia.org/wiki/Logic_for_Computable_Functions)-style theorem provers, it does attempt to provide some degree of assurance that (possibly very complex) tactics won't prove untrue statements.

 # Modules and importing